flatironinstitute/feedWebGL2/volume_viewer.md

 After starting the server navigate to the `volume.html` page in a web browser from the server root URL (here `http://0.0.0.0:8000/`).

+### Other techniques

+It is also possible to build volume viewers in to web interfaces using other methods.
+Please examine the source code for the standard generators and the volume component for insight on how to do this.
+If you have questions or special requests, please post an issue to the repository.

 ### Array size issues

+The volume viewer may not work well for arrays that are oddly shaped or that are too large.

+It may be possible to make the viewer work better for oddly shaped arrays by adjusting the `di, dj, dk` transformation vectors shown above to remove the distortion.

+On my laptop
+arrays that are significantly larger than shape `(100, 100, 100)` can cause the viewer to have performance issues.
+To get around these issues you can disable auto-sync as described above or you can view a subsample the large array for previewing and focus in to a subsection of interest in a separate presentation, among other possibilities.